Cleg83/sew_crafty_project/README.md

 ## Problem Statement

-Small businesses that specialize in handcrafted products often struggle with setting up an online store that meets their needs without requiring extensive technical knowledge.
+Small businesses that specialise in handcrafted products often struggle with setting up an online store that meets their needs without requiring extensive technical knowledge.
 Existing platforms may be costly, restrictive, or lack the ability to integrate offline sales events, which are crucial for many artisans and craft sellers.

 ## Proposed Solution